Canberra International Sports & Aquatic Centre

-About CISAC
+Overview

 Over 1,000,000 people annually visit CISAC and over 7,000 call it home to their health and fitness, swimming and learn to swim membership.
 CISAC is home to the Ginninderra Swim Club, with over 100 people training there daily during mornings and during the evenings.

 Safety improvements were made at the pool complex after a two-year-old boy drowned in 2005.
-Later in March 2022 CISAC recorded a death of a two-year-old girl after visiting a swimming pool.
+Later in March 2013 CISAC recorded a death of a two-year-old girl after visiting a swimming pool.
 The death was not considered suspicious.